Thunno/Thunno2/docs/tutorial.md

 ## 1. The stack

 Thunno 2's "stack" is just a list of items which have been referenced in the program.
-You can push items to the stack, or pop items from the stack. <!-- You can even rotate and reverse the stack!
+You can push items to the stack, or pop items from the stack.
+You can even rotate and reverse the stack!
- TODO -->

 ## 2. Numbers